ufukibis20/ufukibis20/README.md

 ## Currently

-Building portfolio projects and looking for a Junior Frontend Developer role.
+Building portfolio projects and looking for a Junior Developer role.